jblanked/Picoware/guides/Development.md

 # Development

-The firmware is available for the Arduino IDE (C++), CircuitPython, and C/C++ (using the official SDK).
+The firmware is available for MicroPython, the Arduino IDE (C++), CircuitPython, and C/C++ (using the official SDK).
 Each environment offers similar configurations, methods, and functionalities to ensure a smooth development experience.

 ### C/C++ SDK